MrCull/rapid-release/README.md

 # rapid-release
-WIP – full details to come.

-A multithreaded utility to load POCOs into a database which first require macro translation.
+A multi-threaded utility to load POCOs (Plain Old CLR Objects) into SQL Server Database in a fast and efficient manner.

+This application can be used to deploy a new set, or updated set, of POCOs into a Database as part of a software release.

+POCSs are loaded from individual Files in specified Directories.
+These Files can additionally have Macros in them which this utility can translate into "Magic Numbers"

+Also Stored Procedures can be called during the build.

+See "DeployReleaseConfig.xml" for an example deploy script.

 ![screenshot](https://raw.githubusercontent.com/MrCull/rapid-release/master/cd.png)